liyanchang/yubikey-setup/README.md

 4. Type in a name: `yourname-yubikey-nano4` or something else that will help you remember the key
 5. Click `Add`
-6. Follow the instructions on screen - you'll probably need to tap the yubikey for it to register.
+6. Follow the instructions on screen - you'll probably need to tap the YubiKey for it to register.

 Yubico has more [detailed instructions](https://www.yubico.com/support/knowledge-base/categories/articles/use-yubikey-github/).